RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 * **Learning Target completions**: Learning Targets are the basic skills that you should learn in the course.
 You will be asked to "complete" as many Learning Targets as possible, done mainly by taking short quizzes on them at regular intervals.
 See "Learning Targets" below for more.
 * **Application and Extension Problems (AEPs)**: AEPs are problems that either *apply* or *extend* the basic skills found in the Learning Targets.
 They involve solving new-to-you problems and communicating your reasoning clearly to an appropriate audience.
 * **Online Practice**: You'll use the WeBWorK online homework system to practice the skills found in the Learning Targets. ==add link==
-* **Final Exam**: We'll have a final exam at the end of the course that involves reassessing on a selection of Learning Targets and completing additional tasks.
+* **Final Exam**: We'll have a final exam from **1:00-2:30pm ET on Tuesday, June 21** that involves reassessing on a selection of Learning Targets and completing additional tasks.
 More information on this in week 3.

 :::info
 ### About the grading system in MTH 225

 The way we do grades in this course is a little different than you might be used to.
 Please read this part carefully and ask questions as needed.

 As a teacher and learner, I strongly believe that **learning takes time** and that grading your work based on a single point of data such as a single quiz or test is not only inaccurate, but invalid and even unethical.
-A true, valid measure of learning has to involve **multiple attempts** that allow you to learn from your past mistakes and demonstrate not only your skill, but also your growth; and you should not be penalized for having a bad day that results in a bad test score, so long as you can eventually show evidence that you've learned what you need to learn.
+A truly valid measure of learning has to involve **multiple attempts** that allow you to learn from your past mistakes and demonstrate not only your skill, but also your growth; and you should not be penalized for having a bad day that results in a bad test score, so long as you can show evidence that you've *eventually* learned what you need to learn.

 I also strongly believe that **assigning points to your work is deeply unhelpful** for all parties involved.
-Points give the appearance of a scientific measurement, but in reality *all grading involves a judgment call by the instructor* based on their professional expertise and opinions about what constitutes "quality".
+Points give the appearance of a scientific measurement, but in reality *all grading involves a judgment call by the instructor* based on their professional expertise.
 And points lead to arguments about points and "grade grubbing", both of which are gross.
-So rather than try to pretend it's otherwise, I believe your work should be evaluated just like everyone else's work in the real world is evaluated: Have *clearly defined standards* for quality, then I *give detailed verbal feedback* on your work instead of points, then *give you the opportunity to try again* based on the feedback.
+So rather than try to pretend otherwise, I believe your work should be evaluated just like everyone else's work in the real world is evaluated: Have *clearly defined standards* for quality, then I *give detailed verbal feedback* on your work instead of points, then *give you the opportunity to try again* based on the feedback.
 This gets you into a **feedback loop**, a conversation between you and me about your work, that continues until your work meets the standards.

 So in MTH 225: